mb-group/MyGPT_public/installation/windows/README.md

 	choco list
 	```

+	> [!NOTE]
-	<ins>Note:</ins> You can run by clicking the Play button next to the code.
+	> You can run by clicking the Play button next to the code.

 	If you get error that `choco not found`, you can install `choco` by folliwng command from the new Command Prompt window: